hashicorp/consul-k8s/CONTRIBUTING.md

 ```

 ### Running linters locally
-`golangci-lint` is used in CI to enforce coding and style standards and help catch bugs ahead of time.
+[`golangci-lint`](https://golangci-lint.run/) is used in CI to enforce coding and style standards and help catch bugs ahead of time.
 The configuration that CI runs is stored in `.golangci.yml` at the top level of the repository.
 Please ensure your code passes by running `golangci-lint run` at the top level of the repository and addressing
 any issues prior to submitting a PR.

-Version 1.41.1 of [`golangci-lint`](https://github.com/golangci/golangci-lint/releases/tag/v1.41.1) is currently required.
+Version 1.41.1 or higher of [`golangci-lint`](https://github.com/golangci/golangci-lint/releases/tag/v1.41.1) is currently required.

 ### Rebasing contributions against master